ic-factory/ecic/README.md

 ### Create new RTL file

 Creating a **new** RTL design can be done with the `ecic generate design` command.
 For VHDL designs, this command will generate both the component, entity and architecture and for SystemVerilog it will create a module.
-If you already have existing RTL design files you wish to add to the project, you should use the `ecic add design` command instead, see the 'Add existing RTL files' section.
+If you already have existing RTL design files you wish to add to the project, you should use the `ecic add design` command instead, see the `Add existing RTL files` section.

-The type of RTL design (VHDL or Verilog) to create is controlled by a `--type=vhdl|verilog` option and defaults to the value defined by the `config.generator.library.type.default` setting in the `./src/config/ecic.rb` configuratinon file.
+The type of RTL design (VHDL or Verilog) to create is controlled by a `--type=vhdl|sv` option and defaults to the value defined by the `config.generator.library.type.default` setting in the `./src/config/ecic.rb` configuratinon file.

 The `ecic generate design` command can be called from any directory within your project.
 To see the full list of options for the `ecic generate design` command, run `ecic generate help design`.